fourzerosix/anarchy-a/README.md

           ----------
 ```

-> *You didn't ask permission to draw this.
-Good.
-You never needed it.*

 `anarchy-a` draws the **Circle-A** -- stroke by stroke, arc by arc, in ANSI
 color -- right in your terminal.
 Five stages.
 Sparks flying.
 Optional explosion.